nikitran/AndroidTraining/README.md

 #### Let’s say you can’t use SQLCipher, but you wanted the same functionality, how would you do this?
 Unit testing – talk about your experience with this, and what amount of effort/investment do you place into unit testing?

-#### What is Dagger?
-#### What is the difference between Dagger 1 and Dagger 2?
-#### What is EventBus?
-- EventBus is third party library that simplifies the communication between components (Activities, Fragments, and background threads)
-- observer pattern
-- decouples event senders and event receivers (components dont have to know about each other)

 #### Why is dependency injection helpful?
 Let’s say that I want to build an SDK to download the information from the server, how would you set up dependency injection?

 #### What is mocking?